Footwear care guide.

 The washing machine is therefore bad practice in our opinion, even on a gentle cycle.
 What’s more is that if your shoes do come out without breaking apart, the shape may become distorted, which will have a direct impact on your feet.

 General cleaning methods

-For the majority of footwear, the safest way to clean it is to wipe off any dry dirt & grime with a soft horsehair brush.
+For the majority of footwear, the safest way to clean it is to wipe off any dry dirt and grime with a soft horsehair brush.
 Be gentle, and take extra precautions with delicate materials like suede.

 How you store your footwear will obviously depend on your personal living situations, but there are things that should be considered when putting your footwear away.

-Try to avoid storing footwear in basements, attics, garages, or any other place that gets overly cold in the winter and hot in the summer.
+- Try to avoid storing footwear in basements, attics, garages, or any other place that gets overly cold in the winter and hot in the summer.
 The materials will break down a lot quicker under these conditions.

-The original shoebox is a great option for long-term storage, as it will keep the footwear protected whilst allowing good air circulation.
+- The original shoebox is a great option for long-term storage, as it will keep the footwear protected whilst allowing good air circulation.
 Without good airflow, shoes will become damp, mouldy, and they’ll break down quicker.

-Use shoe-trees, or pad the footwear out with paper to help them maintain their shape throughout long periods of storage.
+- Use shoe-trees, or pad the footwear out with paper to help them maintain their shape throughout long periods of storage.

 - A good practice to get into would be to spray the inside of your footwear with deodorising spray, in order to remove any unwanted bacteria – especially during the warmer season.